d2l-ai/d2l-en/chapter_hyperparameter_optimization/sh-async.md

 tuner.run()
 ```

+Note that we are running a variant of ASHA where underperforming trials are
+stopped early.
+This is different to our implementation in
+:numref:`sec_mf_hpo_sh`, where each training job is started with a fixed
+`max_epochs`.
+In the latter case, a well-performing trial which reaches the
+full 10 epochs, first needs to train 1, then 2, then 4, then 8 epochs, each
+time starting from scratch.
+This type of pause-and-resume scheduling can be
+implemented efficiently by checkpointing the training state after each epoch,
-After the experiment has finished, we can retrieve and plot results.
+but we avoid this extra complexity here.
+After the experiment has finished,
+we can retrieve and plot results.

 ```{.python .input  n=59}
 e = load_experiment(tuner.name)